turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 Can you add a destination to the application?
 You'll need to carefully change `AviatrixData`:

-* Make up a gas price and add it to the `fuelPrices` method
+* Make up a gas price and add it to the `fuelPrices` function
 * The hard part is `knownDistances`.
 Your best bet is to carefully copy and paste one of the existing dictionaries.
 You'll need to add your destination to each of the existing lists.
 Take extra care to add commas where needed!

 If you'd like to use realistic distances, you can [use this online air mileage calculator](http://www.webflyer.com/travel/mileage_calculator/).